SabakiHQ/go-board/README.md

 - `overwrite` - Specifies if the move would overwrite an occupid stone on the board
 - `capturing` - Specifies if the move would capture some enemy stone
 - `suicide` - Specifies if the move would end up in a suicide
+- `ko` - Specifies if the move would repeat the position that led to `board`

 #### Capture Count Functions